Monthly Grocery Budget: How Much Should You Spend?

 A realistic monthly grocery budget by household size

-The table below shows ballpark monthly grocery costs in the United States for food eaten at home, not restaurants or takeout.
-The ranges are built around the way the USDA groups spending into thrifty and moderate tiers, rounded to numbers that are easy to use.
+The table below shows ballpark monthly grocery costs in the United States for food eaten at home, not restaurants or takeout, using the USDA's Thrifty and Moderate-Cost plans as the reference points.
 "Thrifty" assumes home cooking, store brands, and almost no convenience food.
 "Moderate" assumes a mix of name brands, some pre-made items, and the occasional splurge.

 A few things stand out when you look at this.
 The cost per person drops as the household grows.
 One person in the thrifty tier might run close to $300, but a family of four does not pay four times that, because bulk buying, shared staples, and less food waste create real economies of scale.
 Two people eating together almost always spend less per head than two people eating alone.